Can Automated Feedback Turn Students into Happy Prologians?: Introduction

-Results show that the feedback provided to students was helpful, and that the automated assessment system has good usability.
+Results show that the feedback provided to students was helpful and that the \prohelp automated assessment system is user-friendly.
 Students also showed great interest in proposed improvements and suggested some themselves.

 This paper is organized as follows: in \autoref{sec:related-work} we present an overview of related work.
-Following that, in \autoref{sec:course}, we present the course during which this study was performed and in \autoref{sec:feedback-types} describe the automated assessment system and the types of feedback provided.
-Then, in \autoref{sec:methodology}, we present the methodology for our study and in \autoref{sec:results}, we present the analysis and results.
+Following that, in \autoref{sec:course}, we present the course in which this study was conducted, and in \autoref{sec:feedback-types}, we describe the automated assessment system and the types of feedback provided.
+Then, in \autoref{sec:methodology}, we present the methodology for our study, and in \autoref{sec:results}, we present the analysis and results.
 Finally, in \autoref{sec:discussion}, we present a discussion on the obtained results and conclude the paper.